krishnanshu-adlakha/MoleculeTextEditor/README.md

 # MoleculeTextEditor
-A simple text editor like Notepad.
-You can change the text colour, size and font.
-You can also save, open and create new files.
-Made with Python, guizero and Tkinter.
+A text editor based on Windows 10 Notepad, designed to be simplified compared to Windows 11 which is becoming increasingly bloated.
+Built with a minimalistic architecture, featuring Python 3 and Tkinter.